 We deliver a curriculum, which is accessible to all through use of manipulatives, visual representations and a focus on key vocabulary to help children both understand and explain concepts.
 Our Maths curriculum allows pupils to build on their learning in a progression of skills and understanding, enabling them to apply their learning to increasingly complex reasoning and problem solving situations.
+In Key Stage 1 there will be an increased focus on the use of manipulatives, to ensure children have a secure foundation of knowledge in preparation for their mathematical development.
 We ensure children recognise the importance of Maths in the wider world and that they can use their mathematical skills and knowledge in their lives and different contexts.

 - Pupils to be able to apply their knowledge in other subject areas.